David Cameron has said the relationship between politicians and the media "must change" and pledged to be more open about meetings with media bosses.

 But he added: "If we are going to say to the police 'you must be more transparent and cut out corruption', if we are going to say to the media 'you must be more transparent and cut out this malpractice' then, yes, the relationship between politicians and the media must change and we must be more transparent too about meetings."

 He said politicians had been "too silent" about media tactics in the past: "That is part of the problem.
-Your bins are gone through by some media organisation but you hold back from dealing with it because you want good relations with the media.
+Your bins are gone through by some media organisation but you hold back from dealing with it because you want good relations with the media."What we need is some honesty about this issue on cross-party basis so we can take on this problem."

 The prime minister's official spokesman said Mirror Group reporters had gone through Mr Cameron's bins when he was in opposition.